betterftr/autods/README.md

 OpenAI API compatible simple python file to automatically create JSON datasets for LLM's from local or remote .pdf files or from webpages (with some basic crawl functionality).

+Set up a local or remote model (like Oogabooga or LM studio) and let the LLM do the rest.

 Usage:

 Edit client: